bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 We also need to update our Dockerfile in the DockerWasm directory, because the jq library needs to be installed.
 (jq is a lightweight and flexible command-line JSON processor)

-At the end of the file you can find 2 new lines added
+At the end of the file, you can find 2 new lines added.

 ```bash
 RUN apk add jq